shalomkerry/shalomkerry.github.io/_posts/2025-03-25-The-Prince-Of-Egypt-Is-Indeed-A-Masterpeice.md

 No God wasn't going to let them die like that.
 He was going to show his outstretched arm and deliver them from this Army.
 A Fire hinders the army from reaching the people and before them...

 ## The Sea Parts
-Moses outsrteches his Staff and The Sea parts way.
+Moses outstretches his Staff and The Sea parts way.
 Wall of water standing to let them pass safely on dry land.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/TzRrEgkfhG8?si=v7fO5h6k8mniZ7Qh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Moses with the 10 Commandements
 Moses now knows who he is.
 He is a prophet of God.
 The leader who is responsible to give them God's law.
 And as he brings the 10 commandments, he was about to speak and what the heck the people are now worshiping a calf idol, what ....(well the movie ends before that lol)

+## Reflection
 A throw back to Moses standing before his Sheep and The Israelites.
 It was quite similar.
 See God was preparing him for greater things.

 This movie brings the bible story to life portrays everything to the finest detail and makes you feel sad, angry, lost and happy as the characters did.